sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 ### 3. Robustness

--   **Description**: The ability of the graph to maintain connectedness and functionality when nodes or edges fail.
+-   **What is it**: The ability of the graph to maintain connectedness and functionality when nodes or edges fail.
 -   **Metric**: Measure the graph's resilience by simulating node or edge failures and observing how the graph's connectivity and average path length are affected.

 ### 4. **Throughput**

--   **Description**: The graph’s capacity to handle large amounts of data simultaneously without significant delays.
+-   **What is it**: The graph’s capacity to handle large amounts of data simultaneously without significant delays.
 -   **Metric**: This can be indirectly measured by analyzing the graph’s degree distribution and bandwidth (which might be theoretical in some cases unless specified by the network’s physical or software design).

 ### 5. **Network Efficiency**

--   **Description**: Overall efficiency of the network in terms of both local and global efficiency.
+-   **What is it**: Overall efficiency of the network in terms of both local and global efficiency.
 -   **Metric**: Global efficiency (inverse of the average shortest path length) and local efficiency (measures efficiency of information transfer in localized clusters).

 ### 6. **Clustering Coefficient**

--   **Description**: Indicates the degree to which nodes in the graph tend to cluster together.
+-   **What is it**: Indicates the degree to which nodes in the graph tend to cluster together.
 High clustering can suggest robustness, as parallel paths can exist for data transmission.
 -   **Metric**: Global and average local clustering coefficients.

 ### 7. **Centrality Measures**

--   **Description**: Important to identify critical nodes for maintaining fast and reliable communication.
+-   **What is it**: Important to identify critical nodes for maintaining fast and reliable communication.
 -   **Metric**: Degree centrality (for node importance), betweenness centrality (nodes critical for bridging paths), and closeness centrality (nodes efficiently distributing data).

 ### 8. **Scalability**

--   **Description**: How well can the network grow?
+-   **What is it**: How well can the network grow?
 This is particularly important if the network needs to accommodate more nodes or heavier data flow without significant performance degradation.
 -   **Metric**: This is more of a qualitative assessment, looking at how adding nodes or edges affects the metrics mentioned above.

 ### 9. **Load Balancing**

--   **Description**: The ability of the network to distribute traffic evenly among nodes to prevent any single node from becoming a bottleneck.
+-   **What is it**: The ability of the network to distribute traffic evenly among nodes to prevent any single node from becoming a bottleneck.
 -   **Metric**: Variance in node degree and edge loads can be simulated under various traffic conditions to observe potential bottlenecks.

 ### Practical Comparison Steps: